Stages of Mushroom Growth (& What Growers and Consumers Should Know)

 As unique as the mushroom kingdom is–so are the stages of mushroom growth.
 Whether you want to grow mushrooms on your own or just understand a bit more about these magical little creatures, you’ll want to understand the stages of a mushrooms' life cycle.

-Here, we’ll break down everything you need to know about the mushroom life cycle, from spore to the reproductive mushroom body, as well as how the growing cycles affects mushroom foods and supplements.
-Let’s get started:
+Here, we’ll break down everything you need to know about the mushroom life cycle and mushroom growth stages, from spore to the reproductive mushroom body, as well as how the growing cycles affects mushroom foods and supplements.

 Key Takeaways

-Mushrooms begin as spores and end as fruiting bodies, which are the cap and stem portions of the mushroom.
+Mushroom growth stages begin with spores and end as fruiting bodies, which are the cap and stem portions of the mushroom.

 Mushrooms grow on many different types of growing mediums, from wood to grain and even insects.

-The growing cycle is the same for all mushrooms, but some mushroom supplements are made from mushroom material that is harvested too early.
+The mushroom life cycle is the same for all mushrooms, but some mushroom supplements are made from mushroom material that is harvested too early.

 What’s a Mushroom?